 - 82% of FGM crimes have been committed by medical care providers.

-For years, civil society organizations and those working in the development field have partners and avid supporters of the efforts exerted to put an end to FGM, civil society organizations have even taken it upon themselves to raise social awareness on FGM through developments interventions and measures to combat all of forms of violence on women and girls in Egypt, while taking into account the sensitivity of gender issues in Egypt.
+For years, civil society organizations and those working in the field of development have been partners and avid supporters of efforts to end FGM.
+Civil society organizations have even taken it upon themselves to raise social awareness of FGM through the development of interventions and measures to combat all forms of violence against women and girls in Egypt, taking into account the sensitivity of gender issues in Egypt.

-- We demand of the Ministry of Health and Population to introduce effective control measures to prosecute perpetrators of FGM crimes, in both public and private hospitals, and to work on monitoring those who commit these crimes to prosecute them according to the law.
+- We demand the Ministry of Health and Population to introduce effective control measures to prosecute perpetrators of FGM crimes, in both public and private hospitals, and to work on monitoring those who commit those crimes to prosecute them according to the law.
 We also urge them to launch a hotline to receive citizen’s reports on FGM crimes.